darksideoftheshmoo/VCellID-linux/README.md

 ## Build and Install

-To build and install, please cd into the directory where the files are and run:
+To build and install, open a termina, cd into the directory where the files are, and run:

+    autoreconf -vif
     ./configure
     make -j8
     sudo make install

-Please refer to the cellID documentation to learn how to use this program.
+Please refer to the VcellID documentation to learn how to use this program.

 Cheers!